nevlunghavn/fys3150/projects/1/README.md

 # FYS3150 Project 1

-This directory contains the C++ and Python code as well as the generated data, LaTeX documentation and other utilities for the first FYS3150 project
+This directory contains the C++ and Python code as well as the generated data, and other utilities for the first FYS3150 project

 ## Directroy structure
 ```
-.
 ├── img
-│   ├── problem2-fig-x-u.pdf
-│   └── rel_err.pdf
+│   └── problem2-fig-x-u.pdf
 ├── README.md
 └── src
-    ├── c++
+    ├── cpp
     │   ├── makefile
     │   ├── problem2
+    │   ├── problem2.cpp
+    │   ├── problem7
-    │   └── problem2.cpp
+    │   └── problem7.cpp
     ├── data
+    │   ├── poisson.dat
     │   └── x_u.dat
     └── python
         └── problem2.py

 ```
-## Compilation and running
+## Compilation and linking

+* cd src/cpp
+* make

+## Running the CPP programs

+* cd src/cpp
+* ./problem2
+* ./problem7

-C++ code is compiled and run using the make command in the C++ directory.
-This creates data output files in the data directory
+These commands will produce the two data files in the data directory.

-Python code is run using the command python problem2.py in the python directory.
+## Running the Python programs

+* cd src/python
+* python3 problem2.py

-This reads data from the data directory and produces plots and store them as PDF files in the img directory.
+This command will read the data file from the data directory, generate a plot and store it as a PDF file in the img directory.